atelier-saulx/selva/docs/glossary.md

 # Glossary

-  - **document**: Represents a record stored in the database.
-A document is an object where the keys represend the field names Bla bla bla.
+  - **document**: A document is a single record stored in the database.
+A document consists of keys and values of a datatype defined in the schema.